 Schools are required to close 7am to noon, cars barred from the city on alternate days.

-The West has called President Alexander Lukashenko the "last di
+The West has called President Alexander Lukashenko the "last dictator in Europe."

 "Every election has held since becoming president in 1994 has been condemned by the West as undemocratic.